leesper/couchdb-golang/README.md

 * ViewResults : a representation of the results produced by design document views
 * ViewDefinition : a definition of view stored in a specific design document
 * Document : a representation of document object in database
+* tools/replicate : a command-line tool for replicating

 Inspired by [CouchDB-Python](https://github.com/djc/couchdb-python)